 "...was never truly remorseful, and was only sorry that his life as he knew it was collapsing around him."

 So, what did he do?
-In a nutshell, Madoff took money from relatives, friends, charities, pension funds, banks, and investors of all kinds, who trusted him, and he just blew it all.
+In a nutshell, the Bernie Madoff scandal consists of the following.
+He took money from relatives, friends, charities, pension funds, banks, and investors of all kinds, who trusted him, and he just blew it all.

 Thousands of people were ripped-off their retirement money, lifetime savings, college funds, or just whatever money they gave to Madoff, believing that he would keep it safe and give them some returns over time.